AvneeshSarwate/SkipStep/readme.txt

 ______________________________

-most basic grid sequencing working, no cross-feature compatibility tested
+most basic grid sequencing working, no cross-feature compatibility tested miniState save/load tested

 still to implement:
-	handling refresh mode

 	adding saving of "grid sets"

-function for adding root note and column subsets to "gridKey" string  written
-	NOT TESTED OR INCORPORATED INTO CODE
+handling of refresh mode not tested incorporating miniState into grid sequencing not tested

 IMMEDIATE PRIORITY - have note names show up next to grid